MicrosoftDocs/SupportArticles-docs/Office/Client/loop/loop-workspace-unexpectedly-stored-in-sharepoint-online-site.md

 If you have to migrate an Ideas workspace together with other Loop workspaces, begin by preparing the Ideas workspace for migration, and then process the other workspaces.
 Follow these steps:

-1. Prepare an **Ideas** workspace for migration.
-If you don’ have to migrate an Ideas workspace, go to step 2.
+1. Prepare an Ideas workspace for migration.
+If you don’t have to migrate an Ideas workspace, go to step 2.

    1. From any page in the **Ideas** workspace, select **Share** > **Page link**.
 Copy and paste the link in a temporary location.
 From this link, separate the part that is `https://<yourtenantname>.sharepoint.com/sites/<siteID>`.
 This URL is the link to the Ideas workspace.
    1. Delete the existing **Ideas** workspace.
    1. Restart Loop to create a new **Ideas** workspace.
-   1. A SharePoint administrator can restore the deleted **Ideas** workspace by [restoring the SharePoint site](/sharepoint/restore-deleted-site-collection) that was deleted together with it in step 1b.
+   1. A SharePoint administrator must restore the deleted **Ideas** workspace by [restoring the SharePoint site](/sharepoint/restore-deleted-site-collection) that was deleted together with it in step 1b.
    1. After the SharePoint site is restored, navigate to the old Ideas workspace by using the URL that was determined in step 1a: `https://<yourtenantname>.sharepoint.com/sites/<siteID>`.
    1. Follow steps 6 to 9 to migrate all content from the old **Ideas** workspace to the new **Ideas** workspace.
 1. Rename the existing Loop workspace.
 For example, rename the *Project* workspace to *ProjectOLD*.